 Create a “methodology” about how you became “successful”

 Whore, shill, and sell this until the cows come home (with the correct legaleze disclaiming any claims that it actually works)

 Success is the result of this function, not the catalyst.
 Stay tuned I’ll need to start marketing: The BCM Make a Million Bucks as a Personal Finance Blogger™.

-This is an expression my Father on occasion used to describe someone claiming they could not help you (what is more, they don’t want to help you).
+This is an expression my Father on occasion used to describe someone claiming they would not help you.
 The actual expression is “Screw You, and the horse you rode in on“.
 The shortened version (“And the horse you rode in on”) is much more palatable in polite circles, though.

-I had one of these experiences yesterday, talking to a very nice young woman from Rogers.
-I noted (in this conversation) that Rogers is offering a $10 “unlimited internet” option on their new bundles program, so I figured I’d call to ask whether I (a valued customer of many years (IMHO)), could avail myself of this self-same program.
+I had one of these experiences when dealing with Rogers, talking to a very nice young woman.
+Rogers was offering a $10 “unlimited internet” option on their new bundles program.
+I figured I’d call to ask whether I (a valued customer of many years (IMHO)), could avail myself of this self-same program.

-The young woman while very sympathetic said that the deal was only available if I added my Home Phone to my Rogers bundle (however if I wanted to add it to my existing package that would cost an extra $30 a month).
+The young woman while very sympathetic said that the deal was only available if I added my Home Phone to my Rogers bundle.
+If I wanted to add it to my existing package that would cost an extra $30 a month.
 I mentioned Customer Retention more than once, hoping she might take the hint, however, she finally said, “they most likely won’t want to talk to you about this”.

-In my humble view of Customer Service this is the same as saying, “Screw You, and the horse you rode in on” to a customer.
-I finally asked her to please connect me to customer retention, and she warned me again, but did try to see if they might talk to me.
+In my humble view of Customer Service this is the same as saying, “Screw You, and the horse you rode in on“.
+I finally asked her to please connect me to customer retention.
+She warned me again, but did try to see if they might talk to me.